 ZILRETTA is for people who have osteoarthritis of the knee and need help managing pain.
-Only a healthcare provider can tell you if ZILRETTA is right for you.
+Only a doctor can tell you if ZILRETTA is right for you.

 You should not receive a ZILRETTA injection if you are allergic to corticosteroids, triamcinolone acetonide, or any other component of the product.
 Rare, but serious, allergic reactions have occurred in people with sensitivity to corticosteroids.

 In the main clinical trial, ZILRETTA significantly reduced knee pain for 3 months.
 What’s more, about 70% of the people had zero to mild knee pain 3 months after treatment.

 View the video to see how ZILRETTA microspheres continually release medicine in your knee for about 3 months.